BinukaDs/BinukaDs/README.md

 - 🔭 I’m a member of ...Arduino Project Hub
-- 🌱 I’m currently learning ...Python
+- 🌱 I’m currently learning ...Web Development
 - 👯 I’m looking to collaborate on Arduino
 - 🤔 I have 2 years Experience with Arduino
 - 💬 Ask me about ...Anything